TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-31-how-php-coding-standard-tools-actually-work.md

     <img src="https://content.artofmanliness.com/uploads/2015/08/Small-Things-Over-Time-2.jpg" style="max-width:100%">
 </div>

-A lot is possible to do with these tools and I'll write about that in the future, but today we'll start with a much [smaller step](/blog/2017/02/22/fast-and-easy-way-to-learn-complex-topics/): a Sniff that will inform us about coding standard violation.
+A lot is possible to do with these tools and I'll write about that in the future, but today we'll start with a much [smaller step](/blog/2017/02/22/fast-and-easy-way-to-learn-complex-topics/): a Checker that will inform us about coding standard violation.
 No changes, no refactoring.

-To know how to build a sniff you need to understand 3 terms: *token*, *dispatcher* and *subscriber*.
+To know how to build a Checker you need to understand 3 terms: *token*, *dispatcher* and *subscriber*.

-I'll explain them one by one and in the end we'll put them together.
+I'll explain them one by one.